 • Divorce decrees or death certificates from prior marriages

-• Selective Service registration (for men who lived in the U.S. between ages 18-26)
+• Selective Service registration (for men who lived in the U.S. betIen ages 18-26)

 • Any court records related to arrests or citations

 Legal Fees: Fees are typically flat-rate for straightforward naturalization cases.
 Cases with complicating factors may require additional work.
-We’ll discuss fees clearly during your consultation.
+I’ll discuss fees clearly during your consultation.

-Ready to take the next step?
-Schedule a free consultation to review your eligibility and timeline.
-Call
+Ready to discuss your case?
+Schedule a free consultation to review your situation and explore your options.
+Call (646) 645-1827 or complete my contact form.